 Oversaw nationwide settlements of consumer class actions when advantageous to client to do so, including for a national mortgage company that successfully settled claims with over 2 million consumers and an insurance company settling claims involving over 10 million allegedly illegal faxes.
 See “Mortgage Lender Inks $6.3M Deal To End TCPA Class Action

 , February 7, 2020; “Illinois Appeals Court Oks $23M MetLife Fax Case Settlement

 , March 24, 2016.

-Represent major American corporations as lead counsel in defending against individual and putative classwide Telephone Consumer Protection Act (TCPA) claims, including companies in the following industries: banking and finance, manufacturing, satellite and cable, insurance, mortgage, restaurant, telecommunications, retail and service, automotive, and real estate.
+Represented major American corporations as lead counsel in defending against individual and putative classwide Telephone Consumer Protection Act (TCPA) claims, including nationwide businesses in the following industries:

+- Prisoner Rights.
 Represented on a pro bono basis a California inmate alleging civil rights and constitutional claims against prison guards who had kept him shackled in a 2-foot by 2-foot by 6-foot holding cage for 19 hours, denying him access to food, water, adequate clothing, restroom facilities, or mental health assessments.
-Jury trial in Central District of California found that eleven defendants violated the inmate’s constitutional rights.
+Jury in Central District of California found that nine defendants violated the inmate’s constitutional rights.

 2008 California Lawyer of the Year Award, California Lawyer, March 2009.